 As discussed in the previous chapter, the JSON format is not the most optimal in terms of data size.
 Also, it does not offer useful tools, such as the cross-language code generation of data structures, that are provided by the formats, such as Protocol Buffers.
 Additionally, sending requests over HTTP and encoding the data manually is not the only form of communication between the services.
 There are some existing remote procedure call (RPC) libraries and frameworks that help to communicate between multiple services and offer some additional features to application developers:

+Automated serialization and deserialization: RPC libraries take responsibility of serializing and deserializing your communication data, as well as returning correct error codes in case if message data is invalid.

 Client and server code generation: Developers can generate the client code for connecting and sending data to other microservices, as well as generate the server code for accepting incoming requests.

-Authentification: Most RPC libraries and frameworks offer authentication options for cross-service requests — we are going to review them in Chapter 10.
+Authentication: Most RPC libraries and frameworks offer authentication options for cross-service requests — we are going to review them in Chapter 10.

 Context propagation: This is the ability to send additional data with requests, such as traces, which we are going to cover in Chapter 13.